 Research also shows that children who are involved in sport from a young age are significantly more likely to be physically active later in life, have improved sleep and reduced risk of obesity and related illnesses.
 All children participate in one 45 minute PE lessons and an hour-long sport session each week.
 During this time children are exposed to fitness skills, swimming, athletics, basketball, netball, touch football, cricket, gymnastics, dance, sof-crosse, AFL and more.

 Children in the Upper Junior have the chance to represent the school in the sports listed below throughout the year.

-Children who are selected to represent Arden in a particular sport compete in the Independent Primary Schools Heads Association (IPSHA) Competition.
+Children who are selected to represent Arden in swimming, cross country and athletics compete at the IPSHA carnivals.
 The representative pathway past IPSHA is NSW Combined Independent Schools, then NSW Primary School Sports Association (PSSA – State Competition) and then School Sport Australia Competition (National Competition).

 |Semester 2||Year 5||Basketball / Touch Football||Basketball / Touch Football|

 |Semester 2||Year 3||Basketball / Touch Football||Basketball / Touch Football|